George Wall (botanist)

 George Wall (22 December 1821 – 18 December 1894) was a merchant, coffee planter, politician, amateur astronomer, botanist and humanitarian in Ceylon (Sri Lanka).

 Early life and education

-George Wall, was born on 22 December 1820 in North Shields, Northumberland, England, the second son of George Wall (1773–1852), a Methodist Minister, and Ann née Lytham.
+George Wall, was born on 22 December 1820 in North Shields, Northumberland, England, the second son of George Wall (1773–1852), a Methodist Minister, and Ann née Leetham.
 He attended Harrow School.
 Wall began his career in the engineering firm of Sir Joseph Whitworth.
 Suffering ill health, in September 1846 he moved to Ceylon to take advantage of the climate, and was made acting manager of the Ceylon Plantation Company in Kandy.
 He remained with the company until 1854, when he established his own business, George Wall and Company, Coffee Merchants and Estate Agents.

 Coffee and other trade

 Wall opened an office in Colombo and the business soon grew into an important concern, with Wall rising to prominence, accordingly.
 He became the first Englishman to chair the Planters' Association of Ceylon (1856–1857) and was re-elected Chairman nine times.
 From 1858 Wall sat on the Legislative Council of Ceylon as an unofficial member, supporting the case against the Paddy Tax.
 On 15 November 1864, Wall along with James De Alwis, Charles Lorenz, W. Thompson, John Capper and John Eaton resigned from the Council on a point of principle regarding the fiscal policy of the Government and its strict disregard to respect the procedures of the Legislative Council.

 Wall returned to England in 1859 and spent the next four years in Manchester, where he served as a partner with his former employer, Sir Joseph Whitworth & Co., enjoying success in small arms manufacturing.
 Upon his return to Ceylon, he was elected chair of the Ceylon Chamber of Commerce in 1866.
 He was made a fellow of the Royal Astronomical Society in February 1872 and the Linnean Society of London.
 Wall's business eventually suspended operations in August 1879 following a devastating outbreak of coffee blight.
 George Wall and Company was subsequently taken over by Bosanquet and Company.